isomerpages/govtech-gobusiness/_browse-all-solutions-Food/Food.md

 Up to 50% for SMEs, 50% for non-SMEs

-This solution is supported by by Singapore Food Agency (SFA).
+This solution is supported by Singapore Food Agency (SFA).

 ## Pre-Approved Solutions